Introducing Analysis Services Tabular

-Tabular models are developed in a Visual Studio add-in named SQL Server Data Tools (SSDT).
+Tabular models are developed in Visual Studio.
 We can start creating models from

-scratch or we can use models business people already made in Excel and import them in SSDT.
-Not only do you learn
+scratch or we can use models business people already made in Excel and import them in Visual Studio.
+Not only do

 performance indicators, meta-data translations and more!